All Products

 sudo reboot

-4. After you restart the instance, run the following command to check whether the NVMe module is configured:
+4. After the instance restarts, run the check command again to verify the installation:

 sudo acs-plugin-manager --exec --plugin ecs_nvme_config --params --check